inaniwaudon/twitter-intersection/README.md

 $ npm install
 ```

-You should write as follows on `./src/api-token.js`
+You should write the Twitter API's token as follows on `./src/api-token.js`

 ```Javascript
 exports.authorization = {